gordonw/ruby-sports-ladder/spec/ladder.feature.md

 ## Ladder Page
 + IT should display a title
 + IT should display a page heading
-+ IT should be possible to add a new player
++ IT should display a list of players ordered by rank
-+ IT should display a list of players
++ IT should be possible to add a new player to the end of the ladder